Lisle Speech Language Pathologists

 When doing “Dinner Talks” remind your child/ren to use their strategies in order to speak with correct pronunciation, be fluent, and to speak in grammatically correct sentences.
 Please correct your child’s errors when they are heard.
 Thank you for your continued support of your child’s speech and language program.

-What are your speech goals?
+What are your New Year resolutions?

 5 minutes of daily practice is needed to help with the carryover process.